tobyf93/bsm-todo/README.md

 The HTML page that our application will be injected into.

 ### index.js
-Webpacks entry point.
+Webpack's entry point.
 Everything to do with our application will stem from this file.

 ## Web Server
 This project is powered by Webpack.
 Webpack is responsible for making builds from the source files that we create (more on this later).
 We will be using a Node web server called webpack-dev-server.